-Export for devices
+Export for Devices

-This guide will help you export your slideshow for playing on mobile phones, tablets, TVs, and other devices.
+This guide will help you export your video project for playing on mobile phones, tablets, TVs, and other devices.

 Step 1: In the bottom right hand corner of the Editor, click the Export button to open the export settings window.